 In this unit, you have learned about the system development life cycle of activities.
 This is one of the well known standard processes often used for developing new information systems.
 The cycle of activities comprise the following: study of users' information requirements; feasibility study of candidate new systems; detailed study of the old system; design of the new system; implementation of the new system; operation of the new system; and monitoring and evaluating the new system.
-The last activity, ie, monitoring and evaluating the new system, sometimes lead to the start of a new cycle of activities, particularly when a system becomes obsolete.
+The last activity, ie, monitoring and evaluating the new system becomes obsolete.
 An obsolete information system is a system whose information output is no longer needed, or whose data management activities are outmoded or no longer cost-effective.
 A new system stands a good chance of success if it is well planned, implemented and operated.
 On the other hand, unplanned or poorly planned and implemented information systems usually fail.